wandb/droughtwatch/README.md

 # Download the train and test data (~4.3GB) (default location: ``data`` in the repo)
 bash download_data.sh

-# Train your model in Keras.
-Run with -h to see existing command line options
+# Train a baseline model in Keras.
+Run with -h to see command line options
 # To quickly verify that the model is training, set epochs=1
-python keras_train.py --epochs=1
+python train.py --epochs=1
 ```

 ## Next Steps